gdsfactory/gdsfactory/README.md

 ![logo](https://i.imgur.com/cN1ZWq8.png)

-gdsfactory: An open source platform for end to-end chip design and validation.
+gdsfactory: Your open source platform for end to-end chip design and validation.

-gdsfactory is a python library to design chips (Photonics, Analog, Quantum, MEMs, ...), objects for 3D printing and PCBs.
+Welcome to gdsfactory, a Python library designed for crafting chips (Photonics, Analog, Quantum, MEMs, and more), 3D printed objects, and PCBs.

-You can describe your hardware in code (python or YAML), verify it (DRC, simulation, extraction) and validate it (to make sure it meets your specifications after fabrication).
+Here, you can code your hardware design in Python or YAML, perform verification through DRC, simulation, and extraction, and validate in the lab to ensure your fabricated chip meets your specifications.

 ![workflow](https://i.imgur.com/abvxJJw.png)

-It provides you an end to end design flow to:
+We facilitate an end-to-end design flow for you to:

-- Design (Layout, Simulation, Optimization)
-  - Define Components using parametric cells functions in python or YAML.
-  - Test component settings, ports and geometry to avoid unwanted regressions.
-  - Capture design intent in a schematic.
+- **Design (Layout, Simulation, Optimization)**: Utilize parametric cell functions in Python or YAML to define components.
+Test component settings, ports, and geometry to avoid unwanted regressions, and capture design intent in a schematic.
-- Verify (DRC, DFM, LVS)
-  - Run simulations directly from the layout thanks to the simulation interfaces.
-No need to draw the geometry more than once.
+- **Verify (DRC, DFM, LVS)**: Run simulations directly from the layout using our simulation interfaces, removing the need to duplicate geometry drawings.
+Conduct component and circuit simulations, study design for manufacturing, and ensure complex layouts match their design intent through Layout Versus Schematic verification.
-    - Run Component simulations (solve modes, FDTD, EME, TCAD, thermal ...)
-    - Run Circuit simulations from the Component netlist (Sparameters, Spice ...)
-    - Build Component models and study Design For Manufacturing.
-  - Create DRC rule decks in Klayout.
-  - Ensure complex layouts match their design intent (Layout Versus Schematic).
-- Validate
-  - Define layout and test protocols simultaneously, so when the chips come back you already know how to test and analyze them.
-  - Model extraction: extract the important parameters for each component.
-  - Build a data pipeline from raw data, to structured data and dashboards for monitoring your chip performance.
+- **Validate**: Define layout and test protocols simultaneously for efficient chip analysis post-fabrication.
+Extract essential component parameters, and build a data pipeline from raw data to structured data, and dashboards for monitoring chip performance.

-As input, you write python or YAML code.

-As output you write a GDSII or OASIS file that you can send to your foundry for fabrication.
+Your input: Python or YAML text.
-It also exports component settings (for measurement and data analysis) and netlists (for circuit simulations) in YAML.
+Your output: A GDSII or OASIS file for fabrication, alongside component settings (for measurement and data analysis) and netlists (for circuit simulations) in YAML.

 ![layout_to_components](https://i.imgur.com/S96RSil.png)

 ![flow](https://i.imgur.com/XbhWJDz.png)

-It provides you a common syntax for design (KLayout, gdstk, Ansys Lumerical, tidy3d, MEEP, MPB, DEVSIM, SAX, MEOW ...), verification and validation.
+We provide a common syntax for design (KLayout, gdstk, Ansys Lumerical, tidy3d, MEEP, MPB, DEVSIM, SAX, MEOW ...), verification, and validation.

 ![tool interfaces](https://i.imgur.com/oHKZ7hW.png)

-Multiple foundries have gdsfactory PDKs available.
-Talk to your foundry to access their gdsfactory PDK as some are only provided under NDA:
+Numerous foundries have gdsfactory PDKs available.
+You may need to contact your foundry to access their gdsfactory PDK, as some are provided under NDA only.

+Available foundries include:

 - AIM photonics PDK
 - AMF photonics PDK